pfeghali/CS165B-FinalPrep/README.md

 Do not expect substantive proofs, that's not what this is for.
 This will be continously updated as the course progresses.
 Please email me if you'd like something updated or changed.
 ---
 ##### *All code blocks are mine unless otherwise noted, and might have errors/be suboptimal.
 I will be using pseudocode.
 Other documents and references will be linked to.
-Sorry about the typos.*
+Sorry about the typos, and excuse my math notation.*
 ---

 # What is ML